Bloodborne Pathogens Are Disease Causing Microorganisms Present In

 When we talk about bloodborne pathogens, we aren't talking about a single germ.
 We’re talking about a category of infectious microorganisms that live in human blood and other potentially infectious materials.
 These aren't just "germs" in the way we think of a common cold or the flu.
 These are much more serious.

 Think of them as specialized hitchhikers.
-They use the human bloodstream as their highway, and they're looking for a way into a new host.
+That's why they use the human bloodstream as their highway, and they're looking for a way into a new host.
 They don't care if you're a surgeon or a janitor; if they get into your system through a break in your skin or a mucous membrane, they've won.

 The Heavy Hitters